NUbots/NULearning/cpp/moderncpp.md

 1. Write a program which uses `auto` to define a string, then use auto to define a custom class or struct type `T`.
-2. Add a range-based for loop to the program, iterating through a `std::vector<T>` of your class type. `std::vector` is a dynamically sized array, which is very similar to Java’s `ArrayList`.
-It’s very good and very fast - we use it all the time when we have to use the heap (we stick to using the stack whenever possible though).
-Use `emplace_back` to construct the `T` instances as you add them to the `std::vector`.
+2. Add a range-based for loop to the program, iterating through an array of your class type.

 # Initializer Lists & Namespaces